Derek-Ashmore/terraform-function-examples/general/loops-within-loops/_header.md

 # terraform-function-examples
-Example puts together a complex template with lists and maps
+Example puts together a complex template with lists, maps, and nested for loop expressions.

 ## Local run commands